San Diego Sexual Harassment Lawyer

 Every person has the right to work in a safe environment, regardless of age, gender, race, sexual orientation, or religious affiliation.

 The sexual assault lawyers at The Pride Law Firm provide complimentary legal consultations to any person who has suffered sexual harassment in the workplace or assault by a coworker.
-We have over 35 years of combined experience focused solely on representing sexual assault survivors.
+Our team has over 100 years of combined experience focused solely on representing sexual assault survivors.

 Reach out to our San Diego, California offices by filling out our online form or by calling (619) 516-8166.
 When you’re not sure where to turn, you can turn to us.